Wanxin2883/dungeon-delvers-java/README.md

 ## 👨‍💻 Author

 Created by Cheah Wan Xin
-For learning purposes and showcasing OOP principles in Java.
+for learning purposes and showcasing OOP principles in Java.

 ---